sergiocarracedo/blog/source/_posts/2020/same-avatar-in-diferent-account.md

 cover: /images/pexels-photo-267350.jpeg
 ---

-Probably you have several internet services accounts, and some in the same service, for example two _gmail_ accounts, one for work and a personal, or {% post_link instagram-rbg 'multiple Instagram accounts as me' %}
+Probably you have several internet services accounts, and some in the same service, for example two _gmail_ accounts, one for work and a personal, or {% post_link 2019/instagram-rbg 'multiple Instagram accounts as me' %}

 I like to use same picture as avatar in each account, but the problem is difficult to differentiate the account you are logged in only watching the avatar.